-Applications for the Robert Stigwood Fellowship Program supports two streams:
+Applications for the 2022 Robert Stigwood Fellowship Program are now closed.

 Mentoring for emerging South Australian music industry entrepreneurs who are working in music management or other areas of artist representation.
 Focus areas include identifying strengths, weaknesses and ambitions for the future.
 Each fellow will receive one-on-one help developing and achieving a business plan for the following 12 months.

-Each year program deliverers convene an industry panel to assess applications.
+All applications will be assessed by an industry formed panel.
 Successful Artist Fellowship recipients will receive up to $25,000 in grants with Industry Fellow recipients receiving up to $5,000 in grants to use during the mentorship.

 Now in its seventh year, the program has played a significant role in helping South Australian artists develop both creatively and professionally, with many securing recording, publishing and management deals.